 Cat aside, I again didn't really sleep too well.
 The combination of the after effects of the cold (harder to breathe due to stuffy nose), and the largeish dinner and two sodas I had relatively close to bedtime left my stomach somewhat unsettled, and for about half an hour, I camped out in the bathroom afraid I was going to vomit.
 Fortunately, my vertical posture allowed the carbonation from the soda to (slowly) bubble out, and I eventually returned to bed without an exploding stomach.

 In the morning, the breakfast shuttle took us to and from Huddle House (attached to a gas station, they provide 24-hour waffles and burgers), and we eventually got back on the trail around 10:20.

 Tired from two nights of lousy sleep, I took the uphills slowly.
 The initial departure from Erwin was a nice, largely level, forest walk, and could easily have been a nature trail in any other local park.
 Afterwards, it was a lengthy climb up the mountain.

-On the trail, now that I've used up the small pack of tissues I brought, this involves either finding a large leaf I can use as a tissue (which tends to be somewhat messy, since leaves aren't very absorbent), or stopping, raiding my very limited toilet paper supply (with somewhat similar, though generally better, results, since toilet paper is not really designed to handle nose emissions), and then packing the used TP into my now-designated biohazard bag, since I can't just leave toilet paper littered on the ground.
+On the trail, now that I've used up the small pack of tissues I brought, blowing my nose involves either finding a large leaf I can use as a tissue (which tends to be somewhat messy, since leaves aren't very absorbent), or stopping, raiding my very limited toilet paper supply (with somewhat better, though generally fairly messy, results, since toilet paper is not really designed to handle nose emissions), and then packing the used TP into my now-designated biohazard bag, since I can't just leave toilet paper littered on the ground.